Q&A on UV-C Disinfection for Healthcare and Non-Healthcare Settings

 The human microbiome is tough, particularly the skin microbiome.
 Human skin is exposed to scrubbing with antimicrobials, skincare products, sunshine and environmental conditions, and more.
-Far-UV should not pose any greater risk to the human skin and the human microbiome than the risks posed by typical human behavior and exposure.
+Vive far UV light C does not pose any greater risk to human skin or the human microbiome than the risks posed by typical human behavior and sun exposure.

 Are there potential issues with drug-resistant organisms that might be able to spread more rapidly if natural flora are reduced by UV-C light?